Last updated on July 21st, 2023 at 11:01 am

 Solution: click this link for solution Q60

-61) Two simple pendulums A and B have equal length, but their bobs weigh 50 gf and l00 gf respectively.
-What would be the ratio of their time periods ?
+61) Two simple pendulums A and B have equal lengths, but their bobs weigh 50 gf and l00 gf respectively.
+What would be the ratio of their time periods?
 Give a reason for your answer.

 Solution: click this link for solution Q61

-62) Two simple pendulums A and B have length 1·0m and 4·0 m respectively at a certain place.
+62) Two simple pendulums A and B have lengths of 1·0m and 4·0 m respectively at a certain place.
 Which pendulum will make more oscillations in 1 minute?
 Explain your answer.

 Solution: click this link for solution Q62